 Most of you have heard the process of pruning Crape Myrtles back to “nubs” referred to as “Crape Murder”.
-But you may not know how this practice got started.
-I’d like to offer my “take” on the subject and offer some reasonable solutions to this practice that deforms and subjects these beautiful trees to unnecessary stress.
+But you may not know how this practice originated.
+I’d like to offer my “take” on the subject and some reasonable solutions to a practice that deforms and subjects these beautiful trees to unnecessary stress.

 We now have such a variety of mature sizes and colors available to us that this rationale is no longer an excuse to prune these majestic beauties as they were decades ago.
 But old habits die hard.
 I have heard excuses such as “pruning produces prolific new growth, thus more flowers”.
 In fact, this heavy pruning DOES produce prolific new growth which is more susceptible to wind or ice damage due to thin branches with narrow crotches.
 Often these weak branches cannot support the weight of heavy flowers, especially when wet.
 Additionally, a normally sculpturally shaped tree ends up looking like a “poor pitiful Pearl” tree in the landscape in winter!